digitsu/splitting-bitcoin/README.md

 Re-org risk is balanced against the risk of following a minority chain.
 If one desires to always follow the most work chain, then re-org risk cannot be avoided.
 Adding a checkpoint to avoid re-org risk introduces the risk of following a minority chain and diverging from the economic majority.

-#### Split Coin Assets
+### Split Coin Assets
 Coins in existence at the point of the fork will become 1 of 3 possible types, pre-fork, post-fork Red, or post-fork Blue.
 It is easier to think of this in terms of UTXOs.
 A pre-fork UTXO can become a post-fork A or B UTXO, but not vice-versa (a post-fork A, or post-fork B UTXO cannot be reverted to a pre-fork UTXO).
 These resulting UTXOs can only exist on one chain or the other but not both.

 A pre-fork UTXO may continue to persist, and be usable on both fork A and B, so long as they are not used.
 Once used in such a way and confirmed in a transaction on either Fork A or B, then the UTXO is said to be permanently split.

-#### Concerns of additional “value” created
+### Concerns of additional “value” created
 This is the issue which made some people very concerned when Ethereum underwent a split.
 They were very well elaborated on in this [Coindesk article](http://www.coindesk.com/ethereums-hard-fork-created-new-kind-double-spend/).
 In summary though it is not possible to execute these quick ‘arbitrage’ opportunities in the case of a Bitcoin split, because splitting coins is not easy and require quite a bit of work on the part of any exchange or parties acting as one.
 Additionally, the supply of pure Chain A coins and Chain B coins will be very low initially and accumulate at a very slow rate.
 This rate is governed by the natural diffusion rate of newly mined coins in addition to the UTXO natural churn rate which will be greatly encumbered in the minority chain due to loss of hashpower and transaction processing capability.
 This prevents the massive speculative bets that were made on ETC which ended up losing a lot of money for the risky speculators who hoped that if they all bought ETC then most of the miners would follow.

-#### Double Spend Attacks
+### Double Spend Attacks
 This is often quoted as a problem with a blockchain split, namely that any transaction valid on one chain is valid on both and thus there is an increased chance of double spending in the case of a split.
 This is achieved by taking advantage of the fact that your counter-party may be on one chain while you are on another.
 You can then spend on one chain, but then double spend the same UTXO on the other chain to pay yourself.
 This is a false attack, as the person who you are paying is generally not going to be interested in receiving payment on both chains.

-#### Transaction Replay
+### Transaction Replay
 This sort of vulnerability is a variation of the double spend attack, and was first explained prior to the Ethereum split into ETC and ETH, and it affects mostly exchanges who were ill-prepared to handle both forks.
-It was explained in an article [here](https://medium.com/@timonrapp/how-to-deal-with-the-ethereum-replay-attack-3fd44074a6d8#.s7tw2gpv8), and it is possible to protect against this sort of attack with proper preparation.
+It was explained in an [article] (https://medium.com/@timonrapp/how-to-deal-with-the-ethereum-replay-attack-3fd44074a6d8#.s7tw2gpv8), how to prepare for this sort of attack.
 In summary, exchanges wishing to support both chains post-split and to facilitate trade between the 2 new coins as separate products needs to keep the balances of each split coins separate.
 In addition coin-separation processes (described below) must be put in place so that exchanges do not inadvertently send out any coins unintentionally.
 This is especially important to those who wish to employ a coin separation strategy which manages the separation at the time of withdrawal.

 ## Considerations - Bitcoin Currency Exchanges
 ### Supporting a split